tongwentang/tongwen-core/README.md

 ## Dictionaries

 Dictionaries that included in this project is use only for test, you can use them but not recommmanded, since they are for v1.5 New TongWenTang Core algorithm.

-We plan to release a independent repository in the future.
+In practice, we recommend to use [tongwen-dict](https://github.com/tongwentang/tongwen-dict/blob/main/README.md#usage).

 ## API and Types